North Dakota SNAP

 How do I apply for food stamps in North Dakota?

-To apply for SNAP, complete the Application for Assistance and/or contact the local Human Service Zone Office in the county in which you reside.
+To apply for SNAP, you can submit the Application for Assistance online or contact the local Human Service Zone Office in the county in which you reside.1

 If you’re eligible, benefits will be available within 30 days from the date of your application.
 In some emergency cases, you may get benefits in seven days or less.